lsst-dm/dmtn-120/index.rst

 The Problem
 ===========

-Since about 2013, a handful of poor/lazy/expedient design decisions in ``afw`` have been slowly compounding.
+Since about 2013, a handful of poor/expedient design decisions in ``lsst.afw`` have been slowly compounding.
-A full history of the situation can be found in a `community post`_.
+A full history of the situation can be found in a `Community post`_.
 To summarize,

-- We use the :class:`lsst.afw.image.Exposure` class throughout the codebase to aggregate instances of all of the classes that charactize an image - PSFs, WCSs, aperture corrections, photometric calibrations, etc.
+- We use the :class:`lsst.afw.image.Exposure` class throughout the code base to aggregate instances of all of the classes that characterize an image - PSFs, WCSs, aperture corrections, photometric calibrations, etc.

 - Because :class:`~lsst.afw.image.Exposure` holds those components via direct C++ composition, they need to live either in ``lsst.afw.image`` or in a package it depends on.